Library of Celsus: History

 Celsus' family most likely became citizens of the Roman Empire under the reign of the Roman Emperor Tiberius (14–37 CE), as he is named after Tiberius, which may have been to pay homage to the Emperor.
-The library operated as a public space for the city from its completion around 117–135 until 262 CE, when it was destroyed in a fire that resulted either from an earthquake or a Gothic invasion.
+The library operated as a public space for the city from its completion around 117–135 until 262 CE.
 The main floor functioned as a reading room, lit by abundant natural light from the eastern windows.
 Shelves or armaria set into niches along the walls held papyrus book rolls that visitors could read, though borrowing would not have been permitted because copies of books were rare and labor-intensive to produce.
 Additional scrolls may have been held in free-standing book boxes placed around the room, in which case the library would have had a holding capacity of up to sixteen thousand scrolls.

 The interior and contents of the library were destroyed by fire in 262 CE, though it remains unknown whether this fire was the result of natural disaster or a Gothic invasion, as it seems the city was struck by one of each that year.
 Only the façade survived, until an earthquake in the 10th or 11th century left it in ruins as well.
 Between 1970 and 1978, a reconstruction campaign was led by the German archaeologist Volker Michael Strocka.
 Strocka analysed the fragments that had been excavated by Austrian archaeologists between 1903 and 1904.
 In the meantime, some of the architectural elements had been acquired by museums in Vienna and Istanbul.
 The absent fragments had to be replaced by copies or left missing.
 Only the façade was rebuilt, while the rest of the building remains in ruin.